-Candidates who have filed a Form 470 and thereafter receive contributions or make expenditures totaling one thousand dollars (\$1,000) or more are required to file a 470 Supplement with 1) Secretary of State 2) the local filing officer and 3) each candidate contending for the same office.
+Candidates who have filed a Form 470 Short Form and thereafter receive contributions or make expenditures totaling one thousand dollars (\$1,000) or more are required to file this form with whom original campaign statements are filed and with each candidate contending for the same office.
 The notice must be sent within 48 hours of receiving or expending the one thousand dollars (\$1,000).
 (Gov. Code § 84206)